cloudfoundry-attic/cf-docs/source/docs/running/micro_cloud_foundry/index.html.md

 ---
 title: Micro Cloud Foundry
 ---
 **Note: Micro Cloud Foundry is currently only available on Cloud Foundry v1.
-If you are using v2, try Alturos vagrant or Nise BOSH.**
+If you are using v2, try Altoros vagrant or Nise BOSH.**

 * [Developing Cloud Foundry with Micro Cloud Foundry](developing_cf.html)